-Public engagement can bring great benefits - for your team's research, the institution and for the public that your staff and students engage with.
-But this mutual benefit can't be taken for granted: it relies on researchers developing new skills, understanding and expertise.
+Public engagement can bring great rewards - both for the university and for the public that its staff and students engage with.
+But this mutual benefit can't be taken for granted: it relies on researchers developing new skills, understandings and expertise.
 Recently, this has been recognised by the launch of the Researcher Development Framework (RDF), "a tool for planning, promoting and supporting the personal, professional and career development of researchers in higher education" (Vitae, 2010).
 One of the four domains within the RDF is 'Engagement, Influence and Impact', recognising the critical role that engagement plays within a researcher's career.

-There are also strong synergies with the Concordat to Support the Career Development of Researchers.
+There are also strong synergies with the Concordat for the Career Development of Researchers.
 Supporting staff to engage effectively with the public is a key way in which institutions can increase the attractiveness of research careers, and contribute to the development of transferable skills and lifelong learning.